 One of the key benefits of anaerobic digestion is the reduction of greenhouse gas emissions.
 By capturing methane produced during the digestion process, anaerobic digestion helps mitigate climate change.
 Additionally, the production of biogas provides a renewable energy source that can replace fossil fuels.
 The nutrient-rich digestate can also be used as a fertilizer for soil, promoting sustainable agriculture practices.

-For the purpose of this article, we define has any one of the following waste types, or combination of these waste types:
+For the purpose of this article, we define #Biowaste has any one of the following waste types, or combination of these waste types:

 1. Source segregated household biodegradable waste that is, the food wastes from kitchens and green waste from domestic gardens.